 A standard face to face 30 minutes appointment costs £150.
 Payment will be taken in full upon booking for all consultations.
 These prices include the cost of writing a prescription.
 The cost of a referral is £40.
 The cost of any drugs will be in addition to the consultation fee.
 If blood tests are taken, a follow up consultation will be required to discuss your results.
 Blood tests and investigations will be extra.
 You will be informed of the charges prior to having any tests that are recommended.

 Cancellation less than 24 hours prior to an appointment will be charged in full.

 Where are you based?

-Usually I practice out of The Park Hospital in Arnold, Nottingham, but whilst The Park Hospital is supporting the NHS during the Coronavirus (COVID-19) pandemic, I have moved my practice to an alternative location in order to continue to safely support patients with urgent medical needs.
+Usually I practice out of The Park Hospital in Arnold, Nottingham, but whilst The Park Hospital is supporting the NHS during the Coronavirus (COVID-19) pandemic, I have moved my practice to an alternative location in order to continue to safely support patients.
 Please see my appointments page for details.

 Can a private GP see my NHS medical records?